 2. Keep PHI out of file names and resource locators.
 Implement your application to avoid embedding protected health information in file names and URLs.
 Storage services like AWS S3 only encrypt file contents.
 And including PHI in URLs creates a scenario in which a user can unexpectedly share PHI with an unauthorized recipient.

 3. Ship logs to a dedicated log management services.
 Assuming sensitive data is hashed, copies of application and database logs can be sent to other destinations, avoiding the need for a DevOps resource to have to connect to a server to retrieve logs.
-Healthcare Blocks can provision an Elasticsearch cluster, which excels at storing structured logs.
+In the Healthcare Ready for AWS service, logs are shipped to the CloudWatch Logs service by default.
+In the Cloud Application Platform service, Healthcare Blocks can provision an OpenSearch (Elasticsearch) cluster, which excels at storing/retrieving time series data such as logs.
 In addition, customers can use third-party log management services such as LogDNA.

 4. Send app exceptions to a dedicated error tracking service.
 DevOps engineers traditionally connect to servers to be able to debug unhandled app exceptions by examining logs, interacting with an app-specific console, and/or entering a Docker container.
 A dedicated error tracking service like Sentry can be self-hosted in your Healthcare Blocks environment and integrated with your application code, providing a centralized Web interface for reviewing app issues.
 A SaaS option is also available.